Baroque tutors

 Croatian-born violinist Bojan Čičić specialises in repertoire ranging from the late 16th century to the Romantic violin concertos of Mendelssohn and Beethoven.

 Show MoreCroatian-born violinist Bojan Čičić specialises in repertoire ranging from the late 16th century to the Romantic violin concertos of Mendelssohn and Beethoven.
-He has recently appeared as a soloist with the Kioi Hall Chamber Orchestra Tokyo and with Instruments of Time and Truth in violin concertos by Mendelssohn and Beethoven.
-He is the leader of the Academy of Ancient Music and the Music Director of the Illyria Consort.
-In 2016 Bojan was appointed Professor of Baroque Violin at the Royal College of Music; he is passionate about training the next generation of instrumentalists in historically informed playing styles.
+He has recently appeared as a soloist with the Kioi Hall Chamber Orchestra Tokyo in Vivaldi’s Four Seasons, and with Instruments of Time and Truth in violin concertos by Mendelssohn and Beethoven.
+HIn 2016 Bojan was appointed Professor of Baroque Violin at the Royal College of Music, and is passionate about training the next generation of instrumentalists in historically-informed playing styles.
 Visit Bojan Čičić’s website.

 Leo is the Principal Oboist of the Academy of Ancient Music and appears regularly as guest-principal with, among others, the English Baroque Soloists, the Sixteen…